martinit18/nested_fit/README.md

 ### Additional included sources

-In addition to the original files from the main author (M. Trassinelli), nesed_fit includes
+In addition to the original files from the main authors, nesed_fit includes
 - *FITPACK (DIERCKX)* package, to fit and interpolating data with splines (no license)
   - Ref: Paul Dierckx, Curve and Surface Fitting with Splines, Oxford University Press, 1993 Developer,